Tradesman Insurance Brokers

 - Public Liability: Covers you for legal and compensation costs if a member of the public/third party is injured or you cause damage to someone’s property and you are sued.

-- Tool insurance: If your work tools are lost, damaged, or stolen.
+- Tradesman tool insurance: If your work tools are lost, damaged, or stolen.

 - Legal expenses: In case your company has to defend itself in a commercial dispute.

 - Employers’ liability insurance: Legal and compensation cover for claims from your employees if they are injured or become ill as a result of their employment.

 - Plant (owned and hired) and machinery insurance: Cover if it becomes damaged or stolen.